Ethical AI in Digital Transformation strategies

 Ensuring diverse and inclusive data sets are used across an entire business ecosystem is another good way to eradicate discriminatory business processes.
 This means training IT teams to source balanced data to integrate into business systems and identify problematic information to flag and remove.

 Businesses must also implement privacy-preserving techniques that are designed to protect the sensitive data of customers.
-Automated privacy policy enforcement, anomaly and intrusion detection, and privacy-preserving machine learning (PPML) are a few techniques that companies can leverage to ensure AI systems and tools remain ethically compliant.
+Automated privacy policy enforcement, anomaly and intrusion detection, and privacy-preserving machine learning (PPML) are techniques that companies can leverage to ensure AI systems and tools remain ethically compliant.

-Initiatives in the field of AI Ethics
+Initiatives in the field of AI ethics

 Fortunately, there is a growing number of institutes, research centres, and initiatives that are designed to promote the ethical development and usage of AI.